JoeYip13/Project-1-HTML-CSS/README.md

     <img src="assets/images/index-page.jpg" alt="Index page Hero Section">
 </div>

-- The index page includes a image and a content box aligned next to each with a link that will take them directly to the contact page to sign up.
+- The index page includes an image and a content box aligned next to each other with a link that will take them directly to the contact page to sign up.
 - This displays a clear message from what the website is about.
+- I used CSS Flexbox here to help center the content in the center of the background container.

 ### About Page
 <div align="center">
     <img src="assets/images/about-us.jpg" alt="About us page">
 </div>

-- Three card layout is used to display the images and content used to decribe "about us".
+- Three card layout is used to display the images and content used to describe "about us".
-- A black transparent background behind the card's content helps emphasize the content.
+- A black transparent background behind the card's content helps emphasise the content.
 - The three cards are responsive and will stack ontop of another when the screen size becomes smaller for mobile viewing.
-- Images are used are consistent with the subject content.
+- Images used are consistent with the subject content.
+- I used CSS Flexbox in the About section to align the cards in a row and give a responsive layout.

 ### Memberships Page
 <div align="center">